Butternut Farm Accommodations

 • Foot thick walls (animal sound-proof)

-• Bedroom/Living room with TV and VCR
+• Living room with TV

-• Sliding door to secluded patio
+• Sliding door to secluded patio garden

 • Full kitchen